 What are Dentures?

-Dentures are custom made artificial teeth used to replace missing teeth and some of the gum tissue.
+Dentures are custom-made artificial teeth that replace missing teeth and some gum tissue.
 They are made in a dental lab with impressions of your mouth for a custom fit.
 There are complete dentures for when all your teeth are missing and partial for when there are only a few natural teeth remaining.

 How to Care for Dentures

 A denture will require a lot of care.
 For most types, you will need to apply a gooey adhesive every time you wear them to hold them in your mouth.
-There are several types of denture adhesives on the market so you will have to find the one that works for you by trial and error.
+There are several types of denture adhesives on the market, so you will have to find the one that works for you by trial and error.

 Types of Dentures

-Dentures secured by dental implants eliminate the need for glues, adhesives, soaks, or rinses and restores normal chewing function.
+Dentures secured by dental implants eliminate the need for glues, adhesives, soaks, or rinses and restore normal chewing function.
 No more worrying about them slipping around in your mouth or fearing that they will fall out.
-Implants also help to prevent bone loss in your jaw bone.
+Implants also help to prevent bone loss in your jawbone.

-Schedule a Consultation
+Schedule a Dental Exam & Consultation

 If you are missing teeth and interested in getting dentures in the Indianapolis, IN, and Greenwood, IN area, schedule an appointment with Dr. Stevens.
 He will discuss your cosmetic goals and budget concerns to determine which kind is right for you.